Effective mass: 10/11g

 - A Stainless steel cross shaft, ground and thread ground.

-- Unique assembly offers high rigidity and allows bearings to be critically adjusted before fitting.
+- Unique assembly offers high rigidity and allows bearings to be critically adjusted

 - Stainless steel vertical shaft, ground and thread ground, integral 16mm diameter flange.